NRSA expresses optimism in the reduction in road clashes | News Ghana

 He said passengers’ manifest data was to be one of them, where travelers would have to give out some information to be entered into their systems, where there was an accident or any casualty, they would be able to account for every passenger on board.

-Mr. Abulbire also said they had engaged with a towing company, where every member of the Union would have to subscribe so that in case of a car breakdown, they would be able to call for assistance within the shortest possible time.
+Mr Abulbire explained that they had engaged a towing company, where every member of the Union would have to subscribe so that in case of a car breakdown, they would be able to call for assistance within the shortest possible time.

 He stressed that should any driver by their own means tow their cars, the company would pay for any charge attributed to it.